 Summary of Key Findings

-This paper provides a summary of reported participation in Activity Agreements during the first full year of the national roll-out of the programme (1 April 2011 to 31 March 2012).
+This paper provides a summary of reported participation in Activity Agreements during the second year of the national roll-out of the programme (1 April 2012 to 31 March 2013).
 The paper outlines characteristics and outcomes for young people that have either completed or dropped out of an Activity Agreement during this period.

 Summary of Key Findings

-Reporting here covers 1035 young people from across 25 local authorities in Scotland.
-The data was gathered directly by local authorities and has been quality assured by the Scottish Government.
-However, there remain high levels of missing data on some key variables - this is flagged up throughout the briefing.
+Reporting here covers 2,266 young people from across 32 local authorities in Scotland.
+The data were gathered directly by local authorities and has been quality assured by the Scottish Government

-- 3 in 4 participants are able to sustain their involvement and complete their agreed programme of support
+- Almost 3 in 4 participants (73%) are able to sustain their involvement and complete their agreed programme of support.

-- Over 85% of leavers completed their agreement in 9 months or under
+- Over two-thirds of leavers (69%) completed their agreement in 6 months or under, and 85% within 9 months.

-- Most common destinations on completion are Employment and Further Education
+- The most common destinations on completion are Further Education (27%) or training (36%).

-- The majority of young people were referred into an Activity Agreement through Skills Development Scotland (43%).
-A further 29% of referrals came through schools and 15% came from 'other' agencies.
+- The majority of young people were referred into an Activity Agreement through Skills Development Scotland (36%).
+A further 27% of referrals came through schools and 11% came from social work.

 Activity Agreement Transition Outcomes:

-Data on outcomes has not been returned for almost half of the valid sample (49%).
-This limits our analysis of outcomes from the programme to only those for whom we have data (530).
-Analysis of this partial sample shows that 73% in total went on to a participate in further learning and work.
-This rises to 79% when looking only at those who completed their Activity Agreement (excluding drop-outs), suggesting that completion of the agreed programme has clear benefits for individuals.
-The most common progressions were to Employment (24%), National Training Programmes (Get Ready for Work, Training for Work, Modern Apprenticeships) (22%) and Further Education (21%).
+Data on outcomes show that 67% in total went on to a participate in further learning, training or work.
+This rises to 88% when looking only at those who completed their Activity Agreement (excluding drop-outs), suggesting that completion of the agreed programme has clear benefits for individuals.
+The most common outcomes on completion were to National Training Programmes (Get Ready for Work, Training for Work, Modern Apprenticeships) (36%), Further Education (27%) and Employment (15%).

 Factors that influence outcomes:

-Qualifications - those with qualifications are more likely to go on to participate in learning or work than those with no qualifications
+- Qualifications: those with qualifications are more likely to go on to participate in learning or work than those with no qualifications.
+In general, the higher the level of qualification, the greater the likelihood of a positive outcome.

-Substance misuse and history of offending - these issues appear to be associated with less positive progression on from an Activity Agreement
+- Substance misuse and history of offending: these issues appear to be associated with less positive outcomes from an Activity Agreement.

 Duration of support:

-25% of data on key dates (referral, sign-up and completion) is missing.
-This limits our reporting on the length of time young people take to complete their Activity Agreements.
-The partial data available shows that the majority of young people (86%) complete their Activity Agreement in under 9 months (69% in 6 months or under and 16% between 6 and 9 months).
+The data show that the majority of young people (85%) complete their Activity Agreement in under 9 months (69% in 6 months or under and 16% between 6 and 9 months).

 Profile of Leavers:

-- Almost half (49%) of leavers have no qualifications and a further 40% have low qualifications (between SCQF levels 1 and 4).
+- Just over half (51%) of leavers have no/unknown qualifications and a further 44% have low qualifications (between SCQF levels 1 and 4).

 Email: David Jack